ajdinmore/docker-php-nginx/README.md

 Tweaked version of [standard Docker NGINX Image](https://hub.docker.com/_/nginx) for PHP applications.

+Served files will be accessed as user 101.

-Currently, no SSL support; handle it in your load balancer.
+Currently, no SSL support.

 ## Paths